-The British Virgin Islands' domestic legislative framework is in place and contains most of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures, but it needs improvement in relation to the framework to enforce the requirements (SR 1.4).
-More specifically, the British Virgin Islands does not impose sanctions on Account Holders and Controlling Persons for the provision of a false self-certification and does not require records to be kept in accordance with the requirements.
+The Netherlands' domestic legislative framework is in place and contains most of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures, but it needs improvement in one area relating to the framework to enforce the requirements (SR 1.4).
+More specifically, the Netherlands does not have rules to prevent the circumvention of the due diligence and reporting procedures.